nadeko-bot/nadekobot/docs/md/guides/desktop-guide.md

     - **`2`** simply opens your bot's data folder.
 7. Paste in your **BOT TOKEN** previously obtained

-## Starting the bot
+## Starting NadekoBot

 - Either click on **`RUN`** button in the updater or run the bot via its desktop shortcut.

-## Updating Nadeko
+## Updating NadekoBot

+!!! warning "IMPORTANT"

     - Make sure Nadeko is closed and not running

-    (Run `.die` in a connected server to make sure).
+        - (Run `.die` in a connected server to make sure).
     - Make sure you don't have `data` folder, bot folder, or any other bot file open in any program, as the updater will fail to replace your version

-- Run `upeko` if not already running
+1. Run `upeko` if not already running
-- Click on your bot
+2. Click on your bot
-- Click on **`Check for updates`**
+3. Click on **`Check for updates`**
-- If updates are available, you will be able to click on the Update button
+4. If updates are available, you will be able to click on the Update button
-- Click `Update`
+5. Click `Update`
-- Click `RUN` after it's done
+6. Click `RUN` after it's done